davidjgoss/davidjgoss.co/blog/_posts/2016-02-28-designing-responsive-components-in-a-ui-library.md

 Obviously, I'm making a fairly large assumption at this point that any serious UI library is going to be using a CSS preprocessor (Sass or LESS, doesn't matter).
 Yes, preprocessors are a double-edged sword and people can make a mess by abusing extends and so on, but your UI library is important and its source should be carefully controlled, and contributions well-reviewed.

-With our example component, we can pull out the container-specific styles into a couple of mixins, so the library itself is only writing out the default presentation to its own CSS, but providing the tools to apply the responsive variants as required by consuming projects.
+With our example component, we can pull out the container-specific styles into a couple of mixins, so the library itself is only writing out the default presentation to its own CSS, but providing the tools to apply the responsive variants as required by consuming projects[^2].

+[^2]: This might raise a red flag with some people in the form of "If the component is being used in several different places, you'll be writing the same styles several times in the output CSS", which is a correct assessment of the facts, but isn't a problem for me.
+Firstly, as to the repetition itself, this is not something to be afraid of in the output CSS --- computers are really good at dealing with repetition! --- as long as the repetition stays *out of the source* (which is what mixins are for).
+Secondly, although the size of the output CSS file might grow as a result of the repetition, [Harry Roberts just proved](http://csswizardry.com/2016/02/mixins-better-for-performance/) that our trusty friend gzip will pretty much negate that.

 In library: